“SEO without keywords doesn’t exist”, says Brian Dean, founder at Backlinko.

 Google shares the blog page to navigate.

-SEO Tip – observe how structure the Neil blog is.
-This happened due to correct submission of site structure.
+SEO Tip – observe how good structure the Neil blog is (also known as website architecture).
+This happened due to correct submission of schema markup.

 One more time… Searcher types Neil Patel’s services.

 Intent — Searcher wants to know what Neil Patel’s services are.
-Searcher is interested in availing services from Sahil.
+Searcher is interested in availing services from him.

 Now, For deciphering searcher’s intent, there are 3 keywords divided as: